 Baptist Medical Center is a full-service emergency care facility providing emergency services 24 hours a day.
 Baptist's ER provides care to patients of all ages and those with diagnoses ranging from non-emergent complaints to life threatening conditions.
 All physicians on staff in Baptist's Emergency Department are board-certified specialists in emergency medicine.

-Baptist also offers the Cardiac Observation Unit (COU), an 8-bed unit located on the first floor in the Emergency Department, solely designated to provide specialized diagnostic care to patients who come to the ER experiencing chest pain.
+Baptist also offers the Cardiac Observation Unit (COU), an eight-bed unit located on the first floor in the Emergency Department, solely designated to provide specialized diagnostic care to patients who come to the ER experiencing chest pain.

 In addition to board certified Emergency Medicine physicians, the emergency department is staffed with certified nurse practitioners, registered nurses, licensed practical nurses, ER/Orthopaedic Technicians, Unit Assistants, Unit Clerks, and X-ray Technicians.